-There are five elements in Chinese Medicine, and we've just recently entered the Metal Element.
-In the fall, our bodies turn inwards to prepare for winter and dryness often dominates in the environment and can appear with heat or cold conditions and is associated with dehydration and symptoms which can include dry lips, nostrils and skin.
+According to Traditional Chinese Medicine theory, there are Five Elements, and we've just recently entered the Metal Element phase of this cycle.
+In the autumn, our bodies turn inwards to prepare for winter and dryness often dominates in the environment and can appear with heat or cold conditions and is associated with dehydration and symptoms which can include dry lips, nostrils and skin.
 Dryness can affect the lungs as a dry throat or cough.

 The health of the skin can reflect lung health and immunity function as related to mucus membrane.

-Individuals with healthy lungs maintain a light, moist protective coating on all the mucus membranes giving well nourished and energized skin which wards off extreme weather influences as well as viruses and other pathogens.
+Individuals with healthy lungs maintain a light, moist protective coating on all the mucus membranes giving well nourished and energized skin, warding off extreme weather influences as well as viruses and other pathogens.
 Such a person is protected against infectious diseases like colds and flus and has good immunity in general.

 Lung imbalances can be caused by dryness or excessive mucus in the membranes and can show up as sinus problems, nasal congestion, lung and bronchial conditions, frequent colds and susceptibility to viruses.